Twin Peaks: Music

 The show's score, helmed by Angelo Badalamenti, Julee Cruise, and David Lynch, was a notable influence for many genres of music, specifically dream pop.
 Cruise's compositions inspired the likes of Lana Del Rey and the score of the show was a direct inspiration for dream pop duo Beach House, who have a history of paying homage to the show; the latter's lead singer, Victoria Legrand, was also inspired by the show to write one of the lyrics to their 2010 song "Silver Soul."
 The show's legacy of honoring dream pop and indie rock compositions is observed in the third season, with its inclusion of performances from contemporaries such as Sharon Van Etten, Nine Inch Nails, and the Veils.
+The Black Lodge aesthetically inspired Lil Uzi Vert and Young Thug's 2023 music video for "Up".
 Bands like Bastille have penned songs in honor of the show like "Laura Palmer", which was influenced by the "slightly weird, eerie" atmosphere of the show.
 Xiu Xiu completed and released a 2017 tribute album titled Plays the Music of Twin Peaks, where they performed several tracks from the show's main soundtrack and leaned into a more experimental sound.